edertone/TurboBuilder/README.md

 #### Validate features

 - Automatic project structure and conventions validation
+- Verify that all project files have the same copyright header based on a template
-- Namespace validation for the languages that support it (Make sure all the declared namespaces follow the same rules).
+- Namespace validation for the languages that support it (Make sure all the declared namespaces follow the same rules)

 #### Test features